truonghh99/FlixerMoviesApp/README.md

 * [x] Add a searchbar for user to search movies from the current list
 * [x] Add the ability to sort movie list based on rating / release date
+* [x] Create a storage class to store selected movies and show them in a separate activity
-* [x] Allow user to save their favorite movies and create a new library activity to store those movies
+* [x] Allow user to modify their personal library (add and delete movies)

 ## Video Walkthrough